raypendergraph/raven-trace/Readme.md

 ![Place search](./media/search_view.png)

 The dial at the bottof of the world view screen will be a bearing indicator (a compass) but will paint targets around the arc to give the user a wider understanding that is available visually through the AR view (and what's even behind them).
 The longer lines are cardinal points (N, S, E and W).

+Another note: to track a point you have to tap the target on the map, there will be a little + that will invoke a fly-out with the option to "Track It".
+Not sure I will keep this UX.